True Detective

 ?
 Frequently Asked Questions

-True Detective is available on Max (formerly HBO Max).
-It originally aired on HBO and can also be purchased on Amazon Prime Video, Apple TV+, and Google Play.
+True Detective is available on Max (formerly HBO Max) for streaming, with all four seasons available.
+The series originally airs on HBO and can be streamed with a Max subscription.
+Individual seasons can also be purchased digitally on Amazon Prime Video, Apple TV+, and Google Play.

 No, each season of True Detective is a standalone story with entirely new characters, settings, and mysteries.
 You can watch any season independently, though Season 1 is widely considered the best starting point.